AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 }
 ```

-Same file as above add (in packages):
+Same file as above add (in packages object):

 ```
 new FBSDKPackage(mCallbackManager),